 return ("{} is a {} of size {}".format(self.name, class_name, self.size)

-is the class object of an object- In Python, everything is an object!
+__class__is the class object of an object- In Python, everything is an object!

 -

-is now a bit more informative
+__name__is the name of the class print(sword)is now a bit more informative

 Specialising subtypes